 How can you tell the difference between warm water and cold water tails?

 - Ask before you buy.
 You want to know specifically if they are from warm water or cold and where they were caught.
 If your fish provider doesn't know, stay away.

 - Check their shells.
 Caribbean warm water tails have distinct yellow spots and a yellow band across the tail.
 Australian tails don't have these markings.

 Quality and Taste Differences

 There is a definite difference in taste and quality between warm and cold water tails.
-The cold water tails have whiter meat and are considered more tender because they grow more slowly in colder water.
-Most people will tell you the more expensive cold water tails also have a cleaner taste.
+The cold-water tails have whiter meat and are considered more tender because they grow more slowly in colder water.
+However, most people will tell you that the more expensive cold water tails also taste cleaner.

 How to buy frozen lobster tails

-- Buy from a reputable source like Lobster Gram
+- Buy from a reputable source like the sources mentioned below.

-- If they are not marked warm water or cold water and no place of origin given, assume they are warm water tails.
+- If they are not marked warm or cold water, and no place of origin is given, assume they are warm water tails.

-- If you see discoloration in the flesh, especially black spots, figure they were not handled properly.
+- If you see discoloration in the flesh, especially black spots, figure they were not appropriately handled.

-- If the tail has a grayish color, it is a sign the lobster wasn’t alive during processing.
+- If the tail is grayish, it is a sign that the lobster wasn't alive during processing.

 - Any signs of yellowing or dull meat should be avoided.

-- Ask your fish purveyor if the tails have been soaked in sodium tripoyphosphate prior to freezing.
-If it has, don’t buy them.
+- Ask your fish purveyor if the tails have been soaked in sodium tripoyphosphate before freezing.
+If it has, don't buy them.

 - The best time of year to buy lobsters is during the winter when prices tend to be lower.